AceofSpades5757/vii/README.md

 If there are any features you would like added, found any potential bugs, or have any questions, then feel free to create an issue.

-## Testing

-`cargo test`

-Unittests are in the same file, next to the units they are testing (bottom).
-Integration tests are in `/tests/`.

 # License

 Licensed under either of